-3. Optimize warehouse management systems
+3. Optimise warehouse management systems

 Implementing a warehouse management system (or WMS) is an investment — but merchants quickly see returns on that investment in the form of increased operational efficiency, as WMSs automate tedious warehouse processes such as inventory tracking and picking.

-This automation simultaneously cuts labor costs while reducing the number of mistakes you’ll spend valuable time and money correcting.
+This automation simultaneously cuts labour costs while reducing the number of mistakes you’ll spend valuable time and money correcting.
 Ultimately, investing in a WMS provides small business owners the infrastructure necessary to ramp up their growth now, and scale over time without slowing down or sacrificing quality.

 4. Use automated picking systems

 Almost every function in a retailer’s warehousing benefits from automation — and warehouse picking systems are no exception.
-Automating repetitive tasks like retrieving items across a warehouse and picking similar orders not only speeds up the fulfillment process, but also reduces the number of picking mistakes made, increasing your order accuracy rate and overall customer satisfaction.
+Automating repetitive tasks like retrieving items across a warehouse and picking similar orders not only speeds up the fulfilment process, but also reduces the number of picking mistakes made, increasing your order accuracy rate and overall customer satisfaction.

 5.Distribute your inventory